erbsland-dev/erbsland-unittest/doc/chapters/cmake-integration.rst

 Finally, invoke ``erbsland_unittest`` with the ``TARGET`` parameter set to the name of your unit test executable, which in this example is ``unittest``.

-The ``erbsland_unittest`` call performs several tasks for you: it first adds the required include directories and links your unit test with the Erbsland UnitTest library.
+The ``erbsland_unittest`` call performs several tasks for you: it first adds the required include directories and links your unit test with the Erbsland Unit Test library.
 It then integrates the metadata script into the project, automatically generating all necessary structures to register your test suites, test functions, and added metadata.

 Utilizing the ``erbsland_unittest`` Function
 --------------------------------------------

 The ``erbsland_unittest`` function streamlines your unit test project configuration by accomplishing various tasks.
-It adds necessary include directories, links the unit test with the Erbsland UnitTest library, and integrates the metadata script to automatically generate essential structures for registering test suites, test functions, and added metadata.
+It adds necessary include directories, links the unit test with the Erbsland Unit Test library, and integrates the metadata script to automatically generate essential structures for registering test suites, test functions, and added metadata.

 How to Use
 ^^^^^^^^^^